svectordb/dynamodb-indexer/README.md

 ## Usage

-1. Compile the source code and upload the resulting zip file to an S3 bucket in the same region where you want to deploy the stack.
-Alternatively download the latest release from the releases page
+1. Download the latest compiled code from the [releases page](https://github.com/svectordb/dynamodb-indexer/releases/download/1.0/lambda-source.zip) or compile the source code yourself.
+To compile the source code, run the following commands:

+    ```bash
+    cd code
+    npm install
+    npm run build
+    ```

+2. Upload the compiled code to an S3 bucket in your account

-2. Deploy the CloudFormation stack using the provided template.
+3. Deploy the CloudFormation stack using the provided template.
 The template requires the following parameters:

     * `DynamoDbStreamArn` - The name of the DynamoDB stream to subscribe to
     * `SvectorDbIntegrationId` - The ID in your SvectorDB dashboard for the CloudFormation integration (ensure you've added your account ID to the allowed accounts list).
 See the [SvectorDB documentation](https://www.svectordb.com/docs/Integrations/CloudFormation/getting-started) for more information